-At Mount Sinai, the Rehabilitation Center team is committed to providing the highest-quality care for patients with pain, injury, or disability.
+At Mount Sinai, the Rehabilitation Medicine team is committed to providing the highest-quality care for patients with pain, injury, or disability.
 We are proud to be a center for excellence for the delivery of coordinated and comprehensive rehabilitation services in order to promote the potential for participation in all areas of life.

 - Amputation & Prosthetic Training